PauliNiva/wiklajs/index.md

 }
 ```

-ECMAScript specifies six different kinds of exceptions.<br />
+ECMAScript specifies six different kinds of exceptions.

-1. EvalError, not in use, only included for backward compatibility's sake.<br />
+1. EvalError, not in use, only included for backward compatibility's sake.
-2. RangeError, if numerical value exceeds its range.<br />
+2. RangeError, if numerical value exceeds its range.
-3. ReferenceError, for invalid references.<br />
+3. ReferenceError, for invalid references.
-4. SyntaxError, for syntactical errors.<br />
+4. SyntaxError, for syntactical errors.
-5. TypeError, if type deviates from expected type.<br />
+5. TypeError, if type deviates from expected type.
-6. URIError, if global URI handling method are used improperly.<br />
+6. URIError, if global URI handling method are used improperly.

 When an exception is thrown in the try block, exception variable (the e in catch (e)) holds the value specified
 by the throw statement.
 This identifier can be used to get information about the thrown exception.